kokerinks/tp/docs/UserGuide.md

 **A**: Employ the addmempts command with the member's name and the points you want to add.
 For example, addmempts n/John Doe mp/400 manually awards John Doe 400 points.
 The membership tier of the member will be determined by the number of points they have according to the membership tier table

 **Q**: Is it possible to remove a member from the loyalty program?<br>
 **A**: Yes, execute the delete command with the index number of the member in the displayed list.
-E.g., delete 3 removes the third member in the list, used for cleaning up duplicate entries or removing inactive accounts.
+E.g., delmem 3 removes the third member in the list, used for cleaning up duplicate entries or removing inactive accounts.

 **Q**: How do membership points influence tier levels?<br>
 **A**: Membership tiers are determined by the total accumulated membership points.
 Each tier requires reaching a specific points threshold, which is automatically tracked by the system.
 Check the "Understanding Membership Tiers and Points System" section for detailed tier requirements.